johnosbb/CeaiveEditor/sentence_structure.md

 - misplaced modifier: A modifying phrase that, because of its placement, is unclear about what it modi¿ es.
 - mixed syntax: A cumulative syntax in which there is a mix of both coordinate and subordinate modifacation.
 - noun phrase: A phrase that can act in a sentence as if it is a noun.
+- nominalization: a form of a verb or an adjective that functions as a noun.
 - paradigmatic: Related to the choice of words or phrases in a sentence and their level of abstraction.
 - parallelism: In a sentence, a balance of two or more words, phrases, or clauses.
 - participial phrase: A phrase that begins with a present participle (a verb that ends in -ing) or a past participle (a verb that ends in -d, -ed, -en, -t, or -n).